PCIV Spotlight 2022

 Evinacel

-Evinacel (George Xu UP-SOM-Path and Lab Medicine) is developing a variety of technologies that enable improved gamma delta T-cell therapy, a novel DR5 CAR construct, and an exosome therapy platform.
+Evinacel (George Xu; PSOM-Path and Lab Medicine) is developing a variety of technologies that enable improved gamma delta T-cell therapy, a novel DR5 CAR construct, and an exosome therapy platform.

 Fluorosurgical Biosciences